JaimeGensler/thyseus/docs/resources.md

 System Resources are a variation of resources that are unique _per system_, rather than per world.
 This means that multiple system resources of the same type can exist in the world.
+System resources are always considered mutable, as they are owned by a single system.

-Apart from their reuseability, system resources function more or less identical to normal resources.
+Apart from their scope, system resources function identically to normal resources.
 In fact, the same class could be used both as a system resource and as a world resource!
-The one caveat is that **system resources may not have async initialization** - it must be sync.
-As expected, system resources are always considered mutable, as they are owned by a single system.